 Don’t think right after one visit to the vet everything will be perfect.
 You must frequently bring your Australian Shepherd for new appointments.

-His weight needs to be carefully monitored by the professional.
+His weight needs to be carefully monitored by a professional.
 Depending on the progress, your pet’s veterinarian may recommend changes in the treatment.

 Illnesses are also more expensive for you to treat, so be prepared.
-Taking care of an intestinal parasite can demand around US$300 from you.
+Taking care of an intestinal parasite can demand around $300 from you.
 More severe problems, however, have an even higher cost for treatment.
-Diabetes, for example, may require, on average, US$3,000!
+Diabetes, for example, may require, on average, $3,000!